 THEA monitors the Tennessee legislative and judicial arenas, and alerts members to crucial events affecting the freedom of home education.
 We also write and find sponsors for legislation favorable to home schooling, and coordinate an annual homeschoolers Capitol Hill Rally and Legislative Reception Day with food, curriculum displays, and projects provided by homeschoolers from around the state.

-Conferences are held annually by the larger chapters, bringing nationally recognized speakers to encourage and inform homeschoolers.
-Curriculum Fairs are hosted by each of our seven chapters to allow homeschoolers to view and select curriculum.
-These annual events insure that home educators are kept abreast of the latest books and resources available.
+Events are held annually by the chapters, to encourage and inform homeschoolers.
+These events insure that home educators are kept abreast of the latest books and resources available.
 Workshops are held to further inform parents on educational techniques and curriculum application.
 Graduation and Ceremonies, Teachers Workshops, Science Fairs, Field Days, and Field Trips are a few of the other services provided by our chapters.
 In addition, most of the local areas are further subdivided into numerous Support Groups led by veteran homeschoolers.
 These support group leaders coordinate activities and are available to answer questions, offer advice, and encourage the homeschoolers in their groups.
-Also our chapters each publish a monthly newsletter to keep homeschoolers apprised of the events in their locale.
+Also our chapters each publish a newsletter or Facebook page to keep homeschoolers apprised of the events in their locale.

 THEA is a Christian led home education support organization with membership open to all.
 THEA membership is a dual membership with the THEA chapter serving your area of the state: